jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 * The query is also filtered where the <code>order_date</code> is less than the <code>join_date</code> to get the purchases of each customer before they become a member.
 * Finally, the query is grouped by <code>customer_id</code> to know what each customer bought before they become a member.

-9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+<strong>9.
+If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?</strong>

 ```sql
 WITH CTE AS (SELECT customer_id, CASE WHEN product_name = 'sushi' THEN price * 20 ELSE price * 10 END AS points